jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 most common use for this method is to change the height of a row::

     worksheet.set_row(0, 20)  # Set the height of Row 1 to 20.

+The height is specified in character units.
+To specify the height in pixels use the :func:`set_row_pixels` method.

 The other common use for ``set_row()`` is to set the :ref:`Format <format>` for all cells in the row::